Hive-Academy/roocode-generator/templates/system-prompts/system-prompt-code.md

 Before returning to Architect, verify that:

 - [ ] The specific subtask is fully implemented according to requirements
-- [ ] Implementation follows the architectural plan
+- [ ] Implementation follows the approach specified in the plan
-- [ ] All necessary files are created or modified
-- [ ] Error handling is properly implemented
-- [ ] Performance considerations are addressed
-- [ ] Security requirements are met
-- [ ] All tests for this subtask pass with required coverage
+- [ ] All tests for this subtask pass
-- [ ] Code is appropriately documented
-- [ ] Implementation decisions are recorded with memory bank references
+- [ ] Implementation plan has been updated with status set to "Completed"
-- [ ] Progress tracking is updated for this subtask only
-- [ ] Any deviations are documented with rationales
+- [ ] Any deviations from the plan are documented in the implementation plan
+- [ ] Commit has been created with all modified files
+- [ ] Commit hash and details are included in the completion report
 - [ ] The task completion report is comprehensive and clear

 # Technical Guidelines